-China to stop relying on prisoner organs: ministerNovember 22nd, 2012 in Other
+China to stop relying on prisoner organs: ministerNovember 22, 2012 in Medicine & Health / Other

 China will no longer rely on executed prisoners as a source of transplant organs within two years, a health minister said according to state media Thursday.

 High demand for organs in China and a chronic shortage of donations mean that death row inmates have been a key source for years, generating heated controversy.

 International human rights groups have long accused Chinese authorities of harvesting organs from executed prisoners without their consent or that of their families—allegations the government has denied.

 "Chinese organ transplants will completely end their reliance on donations from executed prisoners within two years," said Huang Jiefu, the vice health minister, according to the state-run China News Service.

 Beijing has made similar pledges before, but Huang's comments represented the shortest timetable it has offered.
 It was not clear whether he was referring to ending the practice in its entirety.

 The country was setting up a voluntary donation system, he said, with more than 1,000 organs collected since the first of 38 centres opened two years ago.